 Guest Blogger: Travis Barnes – Bad Bosses

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today in regard to how to handle a bad boss
+He recently wrote this article n regard to how to handle a bad boss

 When I worked as a teacher, I had a school principal whom I thoroughly despised.
 He spent most of his time locked in his office; a fortress far away from the rumble and tumble of the students who attended his school.
 I rarely saw him and had even fewer conversations with him.
 The only time he would speak to me was to offer criticism.
 He never said anything encouraging.
 He oversaw a school that was comprehensively failing both academically and with student behaviour.
 He took no responsibility for the culture he oversaw.
 His leadership offered no support to teachers trying their hardest to teach well.
 He was an agent of discouragement, an expert in excuses and a colossal failure as a leader.
 In case you hadn’t picked it up; I didn’t like him.

 So imagine my delight the day I heard he had resigned as principal!
 Out came the champagne and off went the party poppers but there was a downside to his resignation.
 On the principal’s last day, the last period of the day was devoted to a special all-school assembly so we could ‘thank’ and ‘farewell’ our great principal.
 An entire school of students, who he avoided during this tenure as principal, would now gather to thank a man who had been invisible to them.
 The staff too would have to listen to his final words of wisdom and clap politely irrespective of their true feelings.
 It was a telling sign of how much I loathed the man that during his farewell assembly I was mysteriously absent.

 Have you ever had a bad boss?
 An agent of discouragement in your workplace?
 How should Christians respond to a bad boss?

 We rest in God’s love, not our boss’ approval